Grow, eat and dispose greener

 Emerson's dining hall went trayless in spring 2011.

-Serving almost 2,000 meals per day, Emerson Dining Services has made important strides in reducing waste—food, water, and electricity—and implemented recycling and composting programs.
+Serving more than 2,000 meals per day, Emerson Dining Services has made important strides in reducing food, water and energy waste through structural innovation and sustainability education.

 Trayless Dining Halls

 Like numerous other U.S. college campuses, Emerson has implemented trayless dining halls, which helps conserve energy, water, and food.
-In fact, students waste about 30 percent less food when they go trayless, according to a study by the College’s food service provider.
+In fact, students waste about 30 percent less food when they go trayless, according to a study by Sodexo, the College’s food service provider.
 In addition, water and electricity are saved, since washing trays requires one-third to a one-half gallon of water per tray, as well as electricity.
 A limited number of trays are always available for those who require them due to disability or other circumstance.
-Sodexo also donates excess perishable food to a local food bank.

 Organic and Fair Trade Products